M66B/FairEmail/docs/FAQ-cs-rCZ.md

 <a name="faq19"></a>
 **(19) Why are the pro features so expensive?**

+First of all, only some convenience and advanced features need to be purchased which means that FairEmail is basically free to use.
+Please see the Play store description of the app or [see here](https://email.faircode.eu/#pro) for a complete list of all pro features.

 The right question is "*why are there so many taxes and fees?*":

 * VAT: 25 % (depending on your country)